Turkey's Yildirim buys stake in Gemport from Isbank

 Gemport was the 10th biggest port in Turkey in terms of handling capacity as of 2009, according to an Ernst and Young report.

-Yildirim Holding was founded in 1963 and is active in mining, ports, construction, ship building and fertilizers.
+Yildirim Holding was founded in 1963 and is active in businesses including mining, port management, construction, ship building and fertilizers.

 Turkey has a coastline of more than 8,000 km and is strategically positioned between Europe and Asia.
 The country has around 175 ports, mostly privately operated and concentrated around Istanbul, its largest city.